 Although RAID 10 can sustain multiple drive failures, those failures must occur in separate drive groups to avoid data loss.
 For example, if a drive containing original written data and a drive with the mirrored copy of that data both fail, you no longer have data redundancy and will experience data loss.

-These five common RAID configurations can experience many different failures from a variety of causes.
+These five common RAID storage configurations can experience many different failures from a variety of causes.
 We’ve outlined the most common causes of failure for RAID to help you understand what happened and what RAID recovery will cost to get your data back.

-How do I recover files from RAID?
+How do I recover files from broken RAID storage?

 There are several do’s and don’ts to RAID recovery to be aware of when your RAID has failed.
 The RAID recovery process, like any data recovery process, is a complicated procedure that is best left to the experts.